xizhonghua/GreenDC-Summary/papers/Haque13_energy-aware-task-replication.md

 - Their simulation results demonstrate that the proposed mechanism could gurantee a wide range of reliability with minimum energy consumption. `Rewrite this sentence`.

 ### Strongness
+- Novelty
+  - Previous works only focus on the reliability-oriented energy management on single-processor this paper.
+In this paper, the authors study this problem in terms of multicore system.

 ### Weakness